mfr-public/mfr-public/README.md

 **PhD in Genomics & Bioinformatics**
 *Specializing in Statistical Machine Learning, Compositional Data Analysis (CoDa), and Single-Cell and Multi-omics Methodology.*

+### 🧬 Research Philosophy: From Method to Mechanism
+My methodological work is driven by a fundamental fascination with the **Genotype-to-Phenotype map** and the underlying mechanisms thereof.

+I believe that biological complexity — from evolutionary adaptation to disease progression — cannot be understood without rigorous statistical inference.
+I develop novel computational frameworks not just for the sake of methodology, but to accurately disentangle true biological signals from technical noise in high-dimensional data.

+My goal is to build tools and methods to answer complex questions in **cancer biology**, **mental health**, and **evolutionary genomics**.

 ---

 > ⚠️ **Note on Activity & Contribution History (2021–2024)**